SakurabaKiyoka/Linux-Network-ASN-Firewall/README.md

 Requirement: Linux(with iptables, IPset)

-This script was tested in Debian 10 and 11.
+This script was tested in Debian 10 and 11, Proxmox VE 7.
 Others system might be work but I can't ensure it will be work properly.
 Please test before use.

+**No Guarantee!
+The author of this script can't guarantee what will happend after use, USE IT AT YOU OWN RISK.**
 # Summary

 It can block by AS number.
 Just like CloudFlare's firewall do.
 Now you can block by AS number without CloudFlare's firewall.